 The court awarded the wife $900 per week maintenance, with a lump sum payment of $100,000, until the finalisation of the case – less than half of what she applied for.
 The court also said that a reasonable standard of living for the party seeking maintenance on an interim basis is not necessarily the same as that of the person paying.
 The standard does not have to be the same as during the marriage.

 How long is maintenance paid for?

 In most cases, spousal maintenance would operate only for a short period of time following separation to enable the payee/applicant to re-establish themselves.
 For example, it may be for a period that the court considers is sufficient for the applicant to retrain and/or re-enter the workforce.
 However, in some instances, it may be appropriate for the payments to be for an extended period of time.

 A person’s right to maintenance or their maintenance payments would cease if they remarry and, if the payee enters a new de facto relationship, the court will take into account the financial relationship between the payee and their new de facto spouse.

 Applications for spousal maintenance for married couples must be made within 12 months of their divorce order issuing.
 For de facto couples, an application must be made within two years of the breakdown of the relationship.

 It is possible for leave to be granted to a party to make an application for spousal maintenance outside of these time frames.
 Leave is not guaranteed however, and an applicant should ensure they comply with the above time frames.

 Each situation and couple is unique and has different issues that need to be considered, so it’s always worthwhile getting advice from an experienced family lawyer.
-If you have questions about your set of circumstances, contact one of our Brisbane family lawyers for a free no-obligation discussion.
+If you have questions about your set of circumstances, contact one of our Toowoomba family lawyers for a free no-obligation discussion.